oksdolm/RMA/RMA_README/RMA_README.txt

 This document describes how to download, compile, install and start using our RMA+ extension of MonetDB system.

+The extension of MonetDB is done on all levels of the system, from parser to physical BAT operations.
+Consider the extension of MonetDB with addition, QR decomposition, linear regression, and copy to MKL format.
+In total it changes 20 files out of approximately 4500 files (we excluded test and configuration files) and includes additionally 2426 lines of code.

 Please refer to HowToStart.rst file in order to find official installation guide from MonetDB.